-Georgia labor lawyers appeal on either side of compensation disputes
+Georgia labor lawyers appear on either side of compensation disputes

 Claims of underpayment for services rendered can arise from multiple causes in the workplace.
-At DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC we represent employers and employees throughout Georgia in labor and employment matters.
-Whether seeking earned wages a company has failed to pay or defending against unfounded wage claims, we work diligently to protect our clients’ rights and to win a just and efficient outcome.
+At DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC, we represent employers and employees throughout Georgia in labor and employment matters.
+Whether seeking earned wages a company has failed to pay or defending against unfounded wage claims, we work diligently to protect our clients’ rights and obtain a just and efficient outcome.

 Ways in which an employer may short a paycheck